P7XCKD/NF/Notes Factory/Semister 5/EDS/xp/EDS SLA 1 SWOT PROBZ.md

 | CSR / educational outreach → open-source contributions & community adoption. | Rapid tech changes may demand frequent updates, adding cost and complexity. |

 ***

-Do you want me to also prepare a **2×2 quadrant layout (classic SWOT matrix)** version for Lanvan so it looks more visual (good for assignments/presentations)?